*You cannot manage your team online if you only establish direct connections.

 Promoting people to help manage the team

-You can promote team members to help you manage the team, which may be useful if you have a Professional or Enterprise subscription and there are many computers and people in the team.
+You can promote team members to help you manage the team, which may be useful if there are many computers and people in the team.

 You can change roles on the People page of your RealVNC account:

 You can divide responsibility for remote computers among the people in your team by assigning discovery permissions on the Computers page of your RealVNC account.

 *There’s no way to bypass our discovery service.
 If a team member does not have permission to discover a particular computer, they cannot possibly establish a cloud connection to it.

 You can assign permissions to an individual computer:

 Everyone in the team permission and select + Add a person or group of people to explicitly name team members: